Evidence-Based. Clearly Delivered.

 KEY POINTS:

-• The COVID-19 vaccine should be offered to all eligible individuals 6 months and older including pregnant and lactating patients
+• The COVID-19 vaccine should be recommended to all pregnant and lactating patients

 • Providers should discuss individual risks and benefits of the vaccine during pregnancy

-• COVID-19 vaccines and other vaccines may now be administered without regard to timing
+• COVID-19 vaccines and other vaccines may be administered together (e.g., flu or Tdap)

 Learn More – Primary Resources